Skip to content

 Brio

 I have had Brio in the house for years.
 Last Christmas I added two rechargeable trains and the whole set came back to life.
 This year the boys are getting two red suspension bridges.
-It is a perfect example of how one or two small pieces can activate a whole box again.
+It is a good example of how one or two small pieces can activate a whole box again.

 Cuboro marble run pieces arranged inside a tray framed with Connetix tiles on a red surface

 Cuboro is a build toy that appeals to adults and children equally.
 It is the Swiss brand that has crept into our mix.
-Visually I love it, because it feels architectural and crafted.
+Visually I love it because it feels architectural and crafted.
 It lives on a metal Hay tray on our coffee table and gets moved around during television time.
 It is one of the few toys where a parent and a child genuinely enjoy building together.

 MakeDo

-Way to play roads
+Way to Play roads

-Way to play is a set I have never owned but have always been interested in.
+Way to Play is a set I have never owned but have always been interested in.
 It is a good example of why I prefer flexible build systems over fixed backgrounds.
 A printed road rug tells a child how to play.
 Movable road pieces let them invent their own path and their own town.

 Many of these toys can be used from under one year, especially Connetix and Duplo, and they stay relevant until eight or nine.
 That is a long lifespan for a toy and a good return on the space it takes up.